-To examine this relationship by multivariate regression analysis, we use the so-called "FDI spillover variable."
+Figure 1.
+Correlation between the export of foreign firms and the probability of export market entry of domestic firms, 2002-2005 so-called "FDI spillover variable."
 It is argued that the greater the presence of MNEs in the export market, the greater the information spillover effect brought to domestic firms by MNEs (Ruane and Sutherland, 2004).
 To capture this externality, it is appropriate to use the degree of the contribution of foreign capital to the total export volume in the entire industrial sector to which the i-th firm belongs as the proxy for the FDI presence in the export market.
 In particular, if the i-th firm belongs in NACE with sector R for the 2-digit level, the presence of FDI for the i-th firm in year t is defined by: